 National Recovery Review Board

 "Like sentinels at a munition plant in wartime, guards stood watch before the locked doors of the printing office at the Department of Commerce for 18 hours one day last week.
 Behind the doors political dynamite was in manufacture, the long-awaited report by Clarence Darrow and his special board on the operations of NRA as they affected the small industrialist and businessman was being mimeographed.
 Also being mimeographed under guard were the dissenting report of John F. Sinclair of Manhattan, newspaper financial columnist and member of the Darrow Board, and the caustic retort of General Johnson.
 At the zero hour 150,000 words of controversy were dumped upon the public.
 Vitriolic bomb shells of recrimination burst in the camps of Johnson and Darrow while Sinclair's trench mortar added to the loud discord.
-By and large the U. S. took the bombardment without flinching."
+By and large the U. S. took the bombardment without flinching." – Recovery: Darrow Report, TIME, May 28, 1934.

 Lecture given by Lowell B. Mason about Clarence Darrow and the National Recovery Review Board.
 Mason worked with Clarence Darrow on this board.
 Courtesy of The University of Chicago Law School Record.